Kitware/CMake/Help/command/cmake_policy.rst

 ``major.minor[.patch[.tweak]]``, and the ``...`` is literal.
 The ``<min>`` version must be at least ``2.4`` and at most the running version of CMake.
 The ``<max>`` version, if specified, must be at least the ``<min>`` version but may exceed the running version of CMake.
+If the running version of CMake is older than 3.12, the extra ``...`` dots will be seen as version component separators, resulting in the ``...<max>`` part being ignored and preserving the pre-3.12 behavior of basing policies on ``<min>``.

 This specifies that the current CMake code is written for the given range of CMake versions.
 All policies known to the running version of CMake